Phoenix Reisen

 Review of Phoenix Reisen

-CruiseMapper provides all current Phoenix Reisen Cruises ships schedule, itineraries information (itinerary changes, news) and cruise prices comparison.
-Phoenix Reisen is a travel agency based in Bonn Germany, which also operates a fleet of cruise vessels under charter (ocean-going ships and riverboats).
-The itineraries offered by Phoenix Reisen are designed for Germans and are not very popular outside the German-speaking market.
+CruiseMapper provides the current schedule and itinerary information (including itinerary changes and news) for all Phoenix Reisen Cruises ships, as well as a cruise price comparison.
+Phoenix Reisen is a travel agency based in Bonn, Germany, and operates a fleet of cruise vessels under charter, including ocean-going ships and riverboats.
+The itineraries offered by Phoenix Reisen are designed primarily for Germans and are not widely popular outside the German-speaking market.

-The cruise company Phoenix Reisen GmbH (phoenixreisen.com) was established by Johannes Zurnieden in November 1973.
-Zurnieden (23-years-old at the time) is still involved as managing director in the company's business today.
-The new company's first tours began in 1974 to popular travel destinations like Budapest, Prague, Istanbul.
+The cruise company Phoenix Reisen GmbH (phoenixreisen.com) was founded by Johannes Zurnieden in November 1973.
+Zurnieden, who was 23 years old at the time, is still actively involved as managing director of the company today.
+The company's first tours began in 1974, visiting popular destinations such as Budapest, Prague, and Istanbul.

 Phoenix Reisen Cruises logo - CruiseMapper

-In 1988 the company entered the ship cruise business under its own brand by the 20-year charter agreement on the Soviet Union cruise ship SS Maxim Gorkiy (owned by Black Sea Shipping Company based in Odessa Ukraine).
-Instead of being repainted in the colors of Phoenix Reisen, the ship kept sailing in BLASCO livery and the Soviet Union symbol (hammer and chisel) at its funnel.
-After two decades of service, Maxim Gorkiy left Phoenix Reisen fleet at the end of November 2008 and was later scrapped.
+In 1988, the company entered the cruise business under its own brand with a 20-year charter agreement for the Soviet Union cruise ship SS Maxim Gorkiy (owned by Black Sea Shipping Company based in Odessa, Ukraine).
+Rather than repainting the ship in Phoenix Reisen's colors, it continued to sail in the BLASCO livery, with the Soviet Union symbol (hammer and sickle) on its funnel.
+After two decades of service, Maxim Gorkiy left the Phoenix Reisen fleet at the end of November 2008 and was later scrapped.

-In 1993, a second vessel joined the Phoenix Reisen fleet.
-SS Albatros was chartered from V-Ships and Phoenix Reisen applied to the new vessel their house colors.
-Albatros received a turquoise funnel with a flying albatross as a logo, as well as a turquoise-colored band on the hull.
-In 1993, the company expanded its passenger shipping business by introducing European river cruisetours under the brand "Phoenix Reisen Flusskreuzfahrten" and via time-chartering riverboats owned by other companies.
+In 1993, a second vessel, SS Albatros, was chartered from V-Ships, and Phoenix Reisen applied its signature house colors to the new ship.
+Albatros featured a turquoise funnel with a flying albatross as its logo and a turquoise-colored band on the hull.
+In 1993, the company also expanded into European river cruises under the brand "Phoenix Reisen Flusskreuzfahrten," operating riverboats under time-charter agreements with other companies.

-The purchase of Artemis (renamed Artania) from P&O Cruises was a further step forward for the Phoenix Reisen fleet of fully-owned vessels.
-What began with Maxim Gorky became a success story continuing to this day.
-The company's most popular summer destinations are Baltic Sea and North Sea.
-During winter, the ocean-going ships cruise to ports in Africa, Antarctica or on Around The World voyages.
+The purchase of the Artemis (renamed Artania) from P&O Cruises marked a significant step forward in the growth of Phoenix Reisen's fleet of fully owned vessels.
+What began with Maxim Gorkiy has grown into a successful fleet that continues to this day.
+The company's most popular summer destinations are the Baltic Sea and North Sea.
+During the winter, its ocean-going ships sail to ports in Africa, Antarctica, or on Around The World voyages.

-An interesting fact is that in 2013, Johannes Zurnieden offered a travel voucher for EUR 5000 to the first person to hand over an issue of the first Phoenix Reisen cruise brochure (printed in 1974) as it was lost from the company's archives.
-The reward was widely advertised and received huge media coverage in Germany.
-Anyone presenting additional copies was rewarded with travel vouchers for EUR 100.
+In an interesting turn of events, in 2013, Johannes Zurnieden offered a EUR 5,000 travel voucher to the first person who could provide a copy of the first Phoenix Reisen cruise brochure, which had been printed in 1974 but was lost from the company's archives.
+The reward was widely advertised and received significant media coverage in Germany.
+Anyone presenting additional copies received EUR 100 travel vouchers.

-In July 2018, Phoenix Reisen purchased from Holland America the liner MS Prinsendam, starting operations for the company on July 1, 2019 (under the new name "MS Amera") and officially christened in Bremerhaven on August 16.
-In 2019 was also acquired the Red Cross Ship "MS Henry Dunant".
-The former hospital ship started operations for Phoenix Reisen in June 2019 under the name MS Viola.
+In July 2018, Phoenix Reisen purchased the MS Prinsendam from Holland America, and the ship began operations under the new name "MS Amera" on July 1, 2019.
+The ship was officially christened in Bremerhaven on August 16.
+In 2019, Phoenix Reisen also acquired the Red Cross Ship "MS Henry Dunant," which began operating as MS Viola in June 2019.

-The ocean-going ships of Phoenix Reisen are currently managed by BSM Cruise Services (part of Schulte Group).
+The ocean-going ships of Phoenix Reisen are currently managed by BSM Cruise Services, a part of the Schulte Group.

 Phoenix Reisen new riverboats - CruiseMapper

-Due to the COVID pandemic, Phoenix Reisen suspended its entire fleet's passenger shipping operations (riverboats and ocean liners) by canceling all voyages between March 15, 2020, and July 2021.
+Due to the COVID-19 pandemic, Phoenix Reisen suspended passenger shipping operations across its entire fleet (both riverboats and ocean liners) by canceling all voyages between March 15, 2020, and July 2021.

-Eventually, the company's entire program was canceled through 2021, with currently scheduled first departure dates/by ship July 10 (Artania from Bremerhaven to Norway), August 3 (Amera from Bremerhaven to Denmark-Germany), August 6 (Amadea from Bremerhaven to Norway).
-Deutschland restarts in 2022 (on April 22).
+Ultimately, the entire program was canceled through 2021, with the first departures now scheduled for July 10 (Artania from Bremerhaven to Norway), August 3 (Amera from Bremerhaven to Denmark-Germany), and August 6 (Amadea from Bremerhaven to Norway).
+Deutschland was set to restart in 2022 on April 22.

-All Phoenix Reisen River Cruises (Europe, Asia, Egypt) were canceled through June 2021.
-All affected bookings received 110% refunds transferred as FCC (future cruise credit) with rebooking.
+All Phoenix Reisen River Cruises in Europe, Asia, and Egypt were canceled through June 2021.
+Affected bookings were refunded 110%, with the excess amount issued as future cruise credit (FCC) for rebooking.

 Itinerary of Phoenix Reisen

-The current Phoenix Reisen ocean fleet includes the liners:
+The current Phoenix Reisen ocean fleet includes the following liners:

 MS Deutschland (1998) is chartered during the summer months only.
-The ship offers roundtrips from Bremerhaven Germany to ports in Norway (Norwegian Fjords, North Cape, Svalbard Archipelago, Spitsbergen Island), Scandinavia, and Russia (St Petersburg), UK, Iceland, and Greenland.
+The ship offers roundtrips from Bremerhaven, Germany, to ports in Norway (Norwegian Fjords, North Cape, Svalbard Archipelago, Spitsbergen Island), Scandinavia, Russia (St. Petersburg), the UK, Iceland, and Greenland.

-MS Albatros (1973) was under the charter and in the fleet for 16 years (between 2004-2020).
-In early-October 2020, Phoenix Reisen announced that ends its charter agreement for MS Albatros.
-As the vessel was sold, it left the Phoenix Reisen fleet and changed ownership - from TSS Albatros GmbH (Germany) to Pickalbatros Hotels & Resorts Egypt (part of PickAlbatros Group).
-The new shipowner (Pickalbatros) is headquartered in Nasr City (one of Cairo's districts) and owns and operates two leisure complexes (large aqua parks) plus several resorts and hotels on the Red Sea (in Sharm El Sheikh, Hurghada, and Marsa Alam).
-Pickalbatros now owns and operates the cruise liner as a hotel ship.
+MS Albatros (1973) was under charter and in the fleet for 16 years (from 2004 to 2020).
+In early October 2020, Phoenix Reisen announced the end of its charter agreement for MS Albatros.
+The vessel was sold and left the Phoenix Reisen fleet, changing ownership from TSS Albatros GmbH (Germany) to Pickalbatros Hotels & Resorts Egypt (part of the PickAlbatros Group).
+The new owner, Pickalbatros, is headquartered in Nasr City (a district of Cairo) and owns and operates two leisure complexes (large aqua parks) as well as several resorts and hotels on the Red Sea (in Sharm El Sheikh, Hurghada, and Marsa Alam).
+Pickalbatros now operates the cruise liner as a hotel ship.

 Phoenix Reisen river cruise ships